AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## i2ne, instance family with local SSDs

-i2ne is in invitational preview.
-To use i2ne,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

 -   Is an instance family in which all instances are I/O optimized.